Autos

 temperatures begin to rise and the engine starts to overheat.
 The coolant also has to get

-must be doing its job to keep the engine's average temperature within the
+be doing its job to keep the engine's average temperature within the normal

-normal range.
-If the thermostat fails to open, it will effectively block the
+range.
+If the thermostat fails to open, it will effectively block the flow of

 Answer: Generally, no. Unless your policy states otherwise, no one can tell you to obtain more than one estimate.
 You, as the car owner, may do so, should this be your desire.